wangmargaret/wangmargaret/README.md

-- 👋 Hi, I’m Margaret
+👋 Hi, I’m Margaret!
+I'm a CS + Economics double major at UMN.

 <!---
 wangmargaret/wangmargaret is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.